miikka/split-token/README.md

 When the user tries to use the token, you check that the token is in the database.

 Split tokens improve upon this design.
 You still generate a random token and send it to your user, but you store it in the database in two parts called _selector_ and _verifier_.
 Selector is stored as-is and verifier is hashed before saving it.
+The full token _is not_ stored in your database since the verifier is hashed.

-When the user tries to use a token, you split it and use the selector to look up the verifier hash from the database.
+When the user wants to use a token, you split it and use the selector to look up the verifier hash from the database.
 Then you hash the user-supplied verifier and check that it matches the stored hash.
 This achieves two things: